 Breast implant removal is a surgical procedure to remove the implants from a woman’s breast augmentation or reconstruction.
 Depending on the reason for implant removal, Dr. Mussat may also excise some tissue around the implant.

 Women who have symptoms of a breast implant rupture or are experiencing health problems caused by the implant must be cautious about the type of breast implant removal technique their surgeon uses.
-Approaches like the en bloc breast implant removal procedure are some of the most complex and sophisticated for breast implant removal, or explantation.
+Approaches for breast implant procedures are some of the most complex and sophisticated for breast implant removal, or explantation.
 Despite the challenges it presents, this procedure is also one of the most reliable ways to protect the patient from further complications.
-Dr. Mussat performs the en bloc procedure by carefully removing the implant together with the capsule that surrounds it as a single unit.
+Dr. Mussat performs the procedure by carefully removing the implant together with the capsule that surrounds it as a single unit.